-- I am satisfied that access to the documents would promote the objects of the FOI Act. - I consider that the subject matter of the documents does not seem to have the character of public importance.
-The matter has a very limited scope and, in my view, would be of interest to a very narrow section of the public. - I consider that no insights into public expenditure will be provided through examination of the documents. - I am satisfied that you do not require access to the documents in order to access your own personal information.
+- I am satisfied that access to the documents would promote the objects of the FOLAct. - I consider that the subject matter of the documents does have the character of public importance and that there may be broad public interest in the documents... - I consider that no insights into public expenditure will be provided through examination of the documents. - I am satisfied that you do not require access to the documents in order to access your own personal information.